2026 EcoFaith Summit of the Upper Midwest

 Bret Pence, Minnesota Interfaith Power and Light

-Congregations on Fire for Creation: A Panel Discussion (Track 3)
+Congregations Ignighted for Creation: A Panel Discussion (Track 3)

 Rev. Amber Kolina, Northwestern Minnesota Synod